Creativity, Research, Design: Characteristics of Tulane's Undergraduate BME Program

 - Each student participates in an in-depth one-year group design project to develop innovative devices to solve biomedical health challenges.

-- Each student participates in a one-year individual research project with required thesis, where they conduct independent research in a laboratory either in the Biomedical Engineering Department, or with affiliated laboratories;
+- Each student participates in a one-year individual research or design project with required thesis, where they either conduct independent research in a laboratory or test their design.

 - Students are eligible to apply to our 4+1 MS program.
-This program allows students to complete a masters degree at a reduced tuition in one year following graduation.
+This program allows students to complete a masters degree in one year following graduation.